tristantc/PyDS/README.md

 - Identify and extract plot paths (supports multi-segment paths)
 - Scale and transform coordinates to match plot dimensions
 - **Per-path y-axis configuration** for multi-scale plots (dual y-axis support)
+- **Multi-rectangle support** for paths with different coordinate systems
 - Visualize individual or all plots
 - Export coordinate values to dictionaries